isomerpages/moe-spectrasec/_i-am-a/Parent/Sexuality Education.md

 <td rowspan="1" colspan="1">
 <ul data-tight="true" class="tight">
 <li>
-<p>Understand that physical and psychological abuse from others, especially
+<p>understand that physical and psychological abuse from others, especially
 those we know and trust, can have strong negative effects on a person’s self-concept</p>
 </li>